Grand Trunk Pacific Railway

 The one exception to this arrangement was the branch from NTR at Superior Junction (now Sioux Lookout, ON) to Fort William, ON.
 Construction on this 200-mile line, which would give Grand Trunk access to Lake Superior, began in 1905.
 It was completed in 1908 and became known as the GTPR-Lake Superior Branch.
 During World War I, issues arose over the operation of the NTR and in 1915, it and several others (including the Lake Superior Branch-even though it was technically a GTP line) were consolidated into newly formed Canadian Government Railways (CGR).
 Numerous improvements to the Lake Superior Branch were undertaken during these years, including the construction of concrete culverts and bridges, as well as the filling in of wood trestles with gravel, taken primarily from the Dona Pit (near Dona Station on the west bank of the Kaministiquia/Dog River).

-In 1918 CGR and several others were merged to create Canadian National Railways (CNR), an arrangement which was finalized in 1923.
-As part of the merger, 26 miles of the Lake Superior Branch, from Fort William to Conmee Junction, ON, was abandoned.
-This was a result of a duplication of lines with another merged company, Canadian Northern (CNoR).
-It became the CN-Graham Subdivision until the line was abandoned in 1994.
+In 1918, the CGR took over the Canadian Northern Railway (CNoR) and became the Canadian National Railways (CNR), an arrangement which was finalized in 1923.
+As part of the merger, 26 miles of the Lake Superior Branch west from Fort William was abandoned, which was a result of a duplication of lines with CNoR.
+The remaining mileage became the CNR-Graham Subdivision which split from the westward mainline, the Kashabowie Subdivision, at Conmee Junction.
+To facilitate this arrangement, a new bridge was constructed across the Matawin River, which became Milepost 0 of the line.
+The Graham Subdivision was abandoned in 1994.

 For more information and photos, please read the following great article:

 The Grand Trunk Pacific’s Lake Superior Branch by John Todd (Canadian Rail Magazine, September 1976)